jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 ---
-title: "Creating a helpful how-to examples "
+title: "Creating helpful how-to examples "
 output: html_document
 ---

-# Creating a helpful how-to examples
+# Creating helpful how-to examples

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gd422c5de97_0_42 width=500 height=500 />

-## The goal of a how-to examples
+## The goal of how-to examples

 While getting started sections are geared toward brand-new users, how-to examples are geared toward intermediate users that have successfully installed your tool and now want to know more about what they can do with it.
 How-to examples can turn these moderately interested users into enthusiastic and invested fans of your tool!